akoumoundouros/DotNetMVCAngularApp/readme.txt

 2. Do you have children, if so how many?
 3. How much outstanding debt do you have?

 The project is built in .NET MVC, and includes Bootstrap CSS framework as well as the AngularJS framework.
+It demonstrates AngularJS features including animations, and using a .NET API to serve as a backend to the AngularJS app.

 Assumptions:
 I have made the assumption that the users may need to enter both rental payments and mortgage value, and have allowed the calculation of both in my solution.